Aidwyd/AidKr-css/README.md

 Well its simple :

-So if your in the Client, depending on which your using
+ - So if your in the Client, depending on which your using they would have different type of installation proccesses!

 # WINDOWS OPERATING SYSTEMS